F2A2: Flexible Fully-decentralized Approximate Actor-critic for Cooperative Multi-agent Reinforcement Learning: Flexible Fully-decentralized Approximate Actor-critic Framework

 \subsection{Modeling Other Agents}

-Existing decentralized reinforcement learning works \cite{doan2019convergence,suttle2019multi,zhang2018fully} assume that each agent know others' current policies.
-While such an assumption is too strict, and the more realistic assumption is that the agent has to model other agents' policies based on their historical observations.
-In order to make our proposed framework still works better under such a more general assumption, we make some further improvement into the proposed algorithm framework.
-Specifically, in this more general assumption the symbol $\boldsymbol{\pi}$, in Prop. \ref{the:ddpg} and its variants, is change to $\tilde{\boldsymbol{\pi}}$ and the symbol $\boldsymbol{a}$ is change to $\tilde{\boldsymbol{a}}:=\tilde{\boldsymbol{\pi}}(\boldsymbol{o})$ (expect for the policy and action of agent $i$).
-Another important issue is that the approximate policy $\tilde{\boldsymbol{\pi}}$ and action $\tilde{\boldsymbol{a}}$ may lead to approximate gradients in Algorithm \ref{algorithm-1}.
-However, gradients with noise may help optimization algorithms converging to global optimal solution~\cite{jastrzkebski2017three,neelakantan2015adding,smith2019super}.
-Although the estimated policy might bring about bias, it is better than no policy, and can also reduce the variance of the algorithm, which further improve the robustness of the system.
-This will be demonstrated later in our experiments.
+Existing decentralized reinforcement learning works \citep{zhang2018fully,doan2019convergence,suttle2019multi} assume that each agent can observe others' actions.
+While such an assumption is too strict, and the more realistic assumption is that the agent has to model other agents' policies and predict other agents' actions based on their historical observations.
+Some further improvements are involved into the proposed algorithm framework to make the proposed framework still works better under such a more general assumption.
+Specifically, in this more general assumption the symbol $\boldsymbol{\pi}$, in Proposition~\ref{the:ddpg},~\ref{the:coma} and their variants, are changed to $\tilde{\boldsymbol{\pi}}$ and the symbol $\boldsymbol{a}$ is changed to $\tilde{\boldsymbol{a}}:=\tilde{\boldsymbol{\pi}}(\boldsymbol{o})$.
+Another important issue is that the approximate policy $\tilde{\boldsymbol{\pi}}$ and action $\tilde{\boldsymbol{a}}$ may lead to distorted gradients in Algorithm \ref{algorithm-1}.
+However, gradients with noise may help optimization algorithms converge to global optimal solution~\citep{jastrzkebski2017three,neelakantan2015adding,smith2019super}.
+Although the estimated policy might bring bias, it could reduce the algorithm's variance, which further improves the robustness of the system.
+This will be demonstrated later in the experiments.